4GeeksAcademy/Templates-Boilerplates/site/src/docs/other/express/crud.md

 const timber = await repository.findOne({ firstName: "Timber" });
 ```

-* `findOneOrFail` - Finds the first entity that matches the some id or find options.
+* `findOneOrFail` - Finds the first entity that matches the same id or find options.
 Rejects the returned promise if nothing matches.

 ```typescript